owid/etl/docs/guides/data-work/update-data.md

     It will also create a draft pull request in github, and a staging server.

     Then, commit generated files and push them to the new branch.
 This commit will contain only copied steps, subsequent changes will be added as separate commits.
+It's likely that CI/CD checks will fail at this point, since the snapshot hasn't been run yet.

     Wait for a notification from `owidbot`.
 It should take a few minutes, and will inform you that the staging server [http://staging-site-update-temperature-anomaly/admin](http://staging-site-update-temperature-anomaly/admin) has been created.